3807 Mechanicsville Tpke

 As special notice about us, about COVID, and about furniture:

 Central Furniture, as most other furniture retailers, is having a difficult time getting and selling inventory right now.
 COVID has forced many manufacturers to shut down.
 Some have reopened and some won’t reopen for a while.

 With this in mind, our selection of goods for sale is a little limited.

-Domestic upholstery producers are up and running again, but their two or three-month shut downs have caused huge problems for furniture stores.
+Domestic upholstery producers are up and running again, but their long term shut downs have caused huge problems for furniture stores.
 Some sofas (and recliners and sleepers) have been trickling in, but our total selection is running about 10% less than what it usually is.
 American bedroom and upholstery manufacturers get many of their parts from overseas.
 While domestic lumber may be used in many groups, hardware generally comes from across the ocean.

 Mattress manufacturers are shipping again, but in many cases, they’re having to change fabrics to continue shipping.
 Most fabrics sold in the US today come from overseas.
 Fabric choices are extremely limited.

 Most case goods (bedrooms, dining rooms, end tables and cocktail tables) are produced in Asia.
 Some factories in China and Malaysia are up-and-running again.
 Some aren’t.
 The same is true for factories in Vietnam and Thailand.
 In fact, almost all Asian countries are producing at about half their regular production.
 That problem, compounded by a terrible backup in orders, is leading to incredibly slow shipping and arrival times.

 Add to that almost a year’s worth of backorders from retailers across the country, and you can see why the entire furniture industry is having problems right now.